Generation Alpha: Projections of demographic changes

 A 2017 projection by the Pew Research Center suggests that between 2015 and 2060, the human population would grow by about 32%.
 Among the major religious groups, only Muslims (70%) and Christians (34%) are above this threshold and as such would have a higher share of the global population than they do now, especially Muslims.
 Hindus (27%), Jews (15%), followers of traditional folk religions (5%), and the religiously unaffiliated (3%) would grow in absolute numbers, but would be in relative decline because their rates of growth are below the global average.
 On the other hand, Buddhists would find their numbers shrink by 7% during the same period.
 This is due to sub-replacement fertility and population aging in Buddhist-majority countries such as China, Japan, and Thailand.
 This projection has taken into account religious switching.
 Moreover, previous research suggests that switching plays only a minor role in the growth or decline of religion compared to fertility and mortality.

-A study estimates that Generation Alpha, particularly children born in 2020, will experience 2–7 times as many extreme weather events, particularly heat waves, compared to people born in 1960 under current climate policy pledges over their lifetimes.